 The UK’s leading supermarket bank needed to enable its call centre staff to work remotely during the Covid-19 pandemic lockdown, but was held back by its existing technology and physical office location.

 Infinity Works carried out a discovery exercise to find the best solution to the need for a fully remote call centre.
 We recommended Amazon Connect and presented a proof-of-concept demonstration to senior stakeholders.
-The bank then decided to commission a full replacement for their call centre, integrating the existing interactive voice responses (IVRs) and top-level menu, and transferring customers to remotely-located human beings as required.
+The bank then used the findings to inform on a full replacement for their call centre, to integrate existing interactive voice responses (IVRs) and top-level menu, and transferring customers to remotely-located human beings as required.

-While intended primarily as a disaster recovery project, the solution presented the opportunity to make a number of strategic improvements.
+While intended primarily as a disaster recovery project, the solution presented the opportunity to make a number of strategic improvements including a focus on the customer experience strategy.
 The existing platform was expensive, inflexible, and long lead-times were required for any change to the IVR structure.
-The new system would address these issues, and would moreover open up new possibilities for sentiment analysis and further customer self-service automation.
-It also authenticates with the bank’s existing Active Directory federated access control platform, enabling the bank to require multi-factor authentication for access to the call centre from employees’ remote locations.
+The new system would address these issues, and would moreover open up new possibilities for better integration with back end systems and sentiment analysis, furthering customer self-service automation.
+Authentication with the bank’s existing Active Directory federated access control platform was proven, enabling the bank to require multi-factor authentication for access to the call centre from employees’ remote locations.